farthornas/labear/README.md

 Links to dataset and metadata can be found in the article.
 The dataset/metadata will be expanded upon with sounds from home/labs/etc. We should find a place to store this which we can both access.
 For recordings I've used the app Voice Recorder (V 3.19) which records .wav format to my phone.

+## Getting up and running
+To install all dependencies run "pip install -e .".
+This runs the setup.py file which should take care of the rest.

 ## Structure of data directory
 The `appliances` directory is structured in such a way that the label of each sound is defined by the parent directory.